HomagGroup/HOMAG-Connect/Documentation/Partner/Authorization/Readme.md

 ![tapio marketplace](Partner_Authorization-01.png "tapio marketplace")

-This add-on is then available at [my.tapio.one](https://my.tapio.one) in the productionManager app.
+This add-on is then available at [my.tapio.one](https://my.tapio.one) in the HOMAG productionManager application.

 ![my.tapio.one](Partner_Authorization-02.png "my.tapio.one")

-In the Authorization Keys dialog, the customer can create a new Authorization Key.
+In the Authorization Keys dialog, the customer can generate a new Authorization Key.

 ![SmartWOPConnect Add-on](Partner_Authorization-03.png "SmartWOPConnect Add-on")